 Art therapy is a combination of art-making and reflective processes.
 It aims to increase self-awareness and self-expression through the process of art-making to support a client’s personal and relational goals.
 Art therapy consists of three components forming a triangular relationship that sets the safe space for clients: the client, the artwork and the therapist.

 In art therapy, clients use art materials to express their challenging experiences that they may not be able to put in words.
 Art making and creativity engage the right brain, which is also part of the brain that stores traumatic memories.
 Hence, art-making has the potential to access traumatic memories, which might otherwise be suppressed, in a non-intrusive manner.
 When the challenges or traumatic experiences surface in a client’s artwork, they can process them at a safe distance (between self and artwork), with support from a trauma-informed art therapist.

 Processing trauma at a safe distance through art therapy

 Art therapy is an optimal platform for people who have experienced trauma to process their challenges in a safe and calming manner.
-Further, art therapy engages the mind when we are creating, viewing and reflecting on the artwork and it engages the body as we experience bodily movements and sensorial experiences in the art-making.
+Further, art therapy engages the mind when we are creating, viewing and reflecting on the artwork.
+It engages the body as we experience bodily movements and sensorial experiences in the process of art-making.
 This concurrent engagement allows the healing process to take place in both mind and body and increases the connectivity between these two, allowing clients to feel whole again.

 Getting people to reconnect with their traumatic experiences repeatedly and invasively can result in desensitization or re-traumatization.
 The mind and body must feel safe and calm when a person relieves their trauma.
-Hence, when working with a person who has experienced trauma, it is important to first focus on bodily regulation, building a safe space and a trusted therapeutic relationship.
+Hence, when working with a person who has experienced trauma, it is important to focus on bodily regulation, building a safe space and a trusted therapeutic relationship.

 When they feel calm and safe, they can then feel in control while processing their challenges.
 This empowers them to know that they can make changes and are in control of their own bodily reactions.